COVID-19 has got us to a situation where it is hard to know what each day is going to bring.

-It is important to track the changes as it occurs.
+It is important for marketers to track the changes as it occurs.
 Only by understanding the changing needs and behaviors of consumers can brands stay relevant and thereby plan aptly for the future.

 4. Real-time customer analytics to fuel marketing decisions

-With the ongoing COVID-19 pandemic, companies need to radically rethink their marketing strategies and redesign the way they operate.
-Realtime consumer data extracted through market research is helping companies to survive and sustain this dreadful pandemic.
+With the ongoing COVID-19 pandemic, companies need to radically rethink their marketing plans and redesign the way they operate.
+Real-time consumer data extracted through market research is helping companies to survive and sustain this dreadful pandemic.

 With some brands having a huge customer base, it becomes meaningful to understand the voluminous and complex customer data.
-Market analytics facilitates to gain knowledge on the growth or decline in product categories.
+Market analytics facilitates gaining knowledge on the growth or decline in product categories.

 With real-time data, brands can understand the major factors driving consumer buying.
 Brands need to adopt customer journey analytics to extract meaningful real-time insights.